rgambord/c99-doc/doc/sections/7/25/2/1/9/index.rst

 .. _9899_7.25.2.1.9p2:

+.. container:: snum

+   :ref:`2 <9899_7.25.2.1.9p2>`

-:ref:`2 <9899_7.25.2.1.9p2>` The iswpunct function tests for any printing wide character that is one of a locale- specific set of punctuation wide characters for which neither iswspace nor iswalnum is true.\ [#9899_note306]_
+The iswpunct function tests for any printing wide character that is one of a locale- specific set of punctuation wide characters for which neither iswspace nor iswalnum is true.\ [#9899_note306]_